Eleazer Early: Life and early career

 Early, a descendent of English immigrant John Early, was born in Orange County, Virginia, in early 1779, to Joel Early and Lucy Smith.
-Eleazer's brother, Peter Early, was a future governor of the State of Georgia.
+Eleazer's brother, Peter, was a future governor of the State of Georgia.
 Their sister, Lucy, later married Charles Lewis Mathews.

 The family had moved to Wilkes County, Georgia, by 1790.
 A family feud led to Joel Early disinheriting his son.

 In 1799, Early was a merchant in Augusta, Georgia.

 After being declared bankrupt in 1802, the following year he married Jane Meriweather Paterson in Richmond County, Georgia.
 His new bride had "inherited handsomely" from her maternal uncle Thomas Meriweather.
 His new sister-in-law, Susannah, had recently become the third wife of Daniel Sturges Jr., Georgia State Surveyor.
 Susannah died around 1811, shortly after giving birth to Jane Louisa Sturges and a year after her husband was jailed for debt.
 The Earlys fostered their niece, changing her surname to their own.
 Sturges died around twelve years later.

 One of Early's first roles was as comptroller general for the State of Georgia, between around 1806 until 1809, when David Brydie Mitchell was elected as governor.
 Mitchell instead made him secretary in his executive department.

 He ran for the office of Secretary of State of the Georgia State Legislature, but was defeated by Horatio Marbury.

 The Earlys returned to Early's former home of Augusta in 1810.
 Eleazer worked as cashier of the Bank of Augusta.

 In 1812, he submitted completed a survey of the State of Georgia, created by his brother-in-law's hand, and submitted the resulting map to the City of Savannah.

 Savannah, Georgia, became the Early family's home in 1816.
 Eleazer began working as cashier at the Bank of the State of Georgia, but transferred a short time later to the newly established Second Bank of the United States.

 Another map was engraved by Samuel Harrison in 1818.
 The following year, Early is listed as having paid $23.25 tax on three slaves, a carriage and building on two lots in Savannah valued at $7,000.
 With his class standing having improved markedly, Early sent Jane Louisa to boarding school in Philadelphia, to which the family moved.